dwavesystems/dwave-ocean-sdk/README.md

 dwavesystems/docs

-This repo is the source of the D-Wave Ocean documentation located at http://dw-docs.readthedocs.io/en/latest/
+This repo is the source of the [D-Wave Ocean](https://github.com/dwavesystems/docs) software documentation located at https://docs.ocean.dwavesys.com/en/latest

 Updating content
 ===============================